mieky/timepie/README.md

 ... and then http://localhost:8000/.

+Play/pause with a mouse click or spacebar.
+Reset with spacebar.

 ### TODO

-- clean up the messy code
-- write proper interfaces
+- clean up the messy code, write proper interfaces
-- instructions/better UI for starting & stopping timer
+- instructions on how to play/pause
 - set custom duration
+- touch support, ipad compatibility
 - make some noise when time runs out
-- have rounded corners without graphics bugs
+- rounded corners without graphics bugs
-- facelift: nicer colors, shades, etc.

 ### Miscellanous notes